The Big Lebowski: Critical response

-However, Jonathan Rosenbaum wrote in the Chicago Reader: "To be sure, The Big Lebowski is packed with show-offy filmmaking and as a result is pretty entertaining.
+A more negative assessment came from Jonathan Rosenbaum, who wrote in the Chicago Reader: "To be sure, The Big Lebowski is packed with show-offy filmmaking and as a result is pretty entertaining.
 But insofar as it represents a moral position—and the Coens' relative styling of their figures invariably does—it's an elitist one, elevating salt-of-the-earth types like Bridges and Goodman ... over everyone else in the movie."
 Dave Kehr, in his review for the Daily News, criticized the film's premise as a "tired idea, and it produces an episodic, unstrung film."
 The Guardian criticized the film as "a bunch of ideas shoveled into a bag and allowed to spill out at random.
 The film is infuriating, and will win no prizes.
 But it does have some terrific jokes."

 Legacy

 Since its original release, The Big Lebowski has become a cult classic.
 Ardent fans of the film call themselves "achievers".
 Steve Palopoli wrote about the film's emerging cult status in July 2002.
 He first realized that the film had a cult following when he attended a midnight screening in 2000 at the New Beverly Cinema in Los Angeles and witnessed people quoting dialogue from the film to each other.
 Soon after the article appeared, the programmer for a local midnight film series in Santa Cruz decided to screen The Big Lebowski and on the first weekend they had to turn away several hundred people.
 The theater held the film over for six weeks, which had never happened before.

 An annual festival, Lebowski Fest, began in Louisville, Kentucky, United States, in 2002 with 150 fans showing up, and has since expanded to several other cities.
 The festival's main event each year is a night of unlimited bowling with various contests including costume, trivia, hardest- and farthest-traveled contests.
 Held over a weekend, events typically include a pre-fest party with bands the night before the bowling event as well as a day-long outdoor party with bands, vendor booths and games.
 Various celebrities from the film have attended some of the events, including Jeff Bridges who attended the Los Angeles event.
-The British equivalent, inspired by Lebowski Fest, is known as The Dude Abides and is held in London.
+The British equivalent, inspired by Lebowski Fest, is known as the Dude Abides and is held in London.

 Dudeism, a religion devoted largely to spreading the philosophy and lifestyle of the film's main character, was founded in 2005.
 Also known as The Church of the Latter-Day Dude (a name parody of The Church of Jesus Christ of Latter-day Saints), the organization has ordained over 220,000 "Dudeist Priests" all over the world via its website.